Mohammedia: Education

-The city has a French international school, Groupe Scolaire Claude Monet, serving moyenne section through collège (junior high school).
+The city has also a French international school, Groupe Scolaire Claude Monet, serving moyenne section through collège (junior high school).

 Municipality

 Mohammedia, whose size has increased significantly during the second half of the 20th century, is becoming one of the biggest cities in Morocco.
 New neighborhoods are built in all the parts of the city and more people live in town.

-The city is divided into 3 major distinct areas, the Kasbah area, the Al-Alia district, and the eastern coast.
+The city is divided into 2 major distinct areas, the Kasbah area, the Al-Alia district.

 Kasbah area

 This area where stands the Kasbah extends from Souss Street to the Al-Wafaa subdivision.
 It represents the historical heart of the city and has marked a transitional compromise between an urbanism of modern buildings and monuments, and the forms of ancient old Medina.
 Many commercials and services exist along the narrow streets of the Kasbah and the boulevards of the surrounding area, such as clothing merchants, wool merchants and fruit sellers.
 This area, which represents the city center, hosts many administrations, mosques, restaurants, hotels and parks as well.